emmanuellec301/inf2303/evaluation.markdown

 #### Paper Proposal

-Prior to developing the paper, each team will prepare a paper proposal.
+Prior to developing the paper, each student will prepare a paper proposal.
-The teams will share their paper proposals with the rest of the class to receive feedback from other students.
+Each student will share their paper proposals with the rest of the class to receive feedback from other students.

 The **main text** of the proposal should be up to 2 pages long and